mertkaracamm/spring_bookstock_api/README.md

-Data Modelling: There are 4 table so as to manage in this system: customer, tokens,  orders, book
+Data Modelling: There are 4 table so as to manage in this system: customer, tokens,  orders, book. there are two foreign_key on the orders table.

 Other Informations: